Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 Privacy dashboards provide a central place to view and manage all privacy-related settings and information.

-Best AI keyboards for iOS often publish transparency reports that reveal aggregate statistics about government data requests, compliance rates, and other privacy-relevant metrics.
-This level of openness builds trust by showing users exactly how their data is being handled in practice.
+Best AI keyboards for iOS now routinely publish quarterly transparency reports that reveal aggregate statistics about government data requests, compliance rates, and other privacy-relevant metrics.
+This level of openness has become expected rather than exceptional, building trust by showing users exactly how their data is being handled in practice.

-The most privacy-committed keyboards even publish details about their technical infrastructure, encryption methods, and data retention practices.
-This level of technical transparency is still relatively rare but represents the gold standard in privacy communications.
+The most privacy-committed keyboards publish detailed technical documentation about their infrastructure, encryption methods, and data retention practices.
+What was once rare technical transparency is now the gold standard, with some keyboards even providing real-time security dashboards showing the status of their privacy protections.

 Case Studies: Leading Privacy-Focused AI Keyboards